-Before filing a grade appeal, the student should first understand the following:
+Before filing a grade appeal, the student should first understand the following: The instructor has the sole responsibility for determining all grades and for assessing the quality of the academic performance of the student.

-- The instructor has the sole responsibility for determining all grades and for assessing the quality of the academic performance of the student. - A grade can only be appealed when there is demonstrable evidence that prejudice or an arbitrary action on the part of the instructor has influenced the grade.
+A grade can only be appealed when there is demonstrable evidence that prejudice or an arbitrary action on the part of the instructor has influenced the grade.
 The burden of proof that such an unfair influence has affected a grade rests with the student appealing the grade.

-- The student must provide objective evidence demonstrating that the instructor's assessment of his/her academic performance on assignments, papers, exams, etc. was inaccurate and the final grade was subsequently inaccurate. - Only final course grades may be formally appealed.
+The student must provide objective evidence demonstrating that the instructor's assessment of his/her academic performance on assignments, papers, exams, etc. was inaccurate and the final grade was subsequently inaccurate.